 Environmental impact of a laptop

 Generally, when looking at the carbon footprint of a laptop, we tend to think about their energy consumption first.
 A laptop that is on for around 8 hours per day emits between 44-88kg of CO2 per year, but according to Lars Meiritz, the vice-president at Gartner, only 20% of the environmental impact of a laptop arises from its use.
-So, where does the other 80% come from?
+So, what about the other 80%?

 It is essential to look at the whole lifecycle of a laptop when considering its environmental impact.
 The resource consumption, carbon emissions, pollution, and e-waste from a laptop will be determined by factors such as:

 • The supply chain that brings materials to the factory

 • The energy and type of materials used in manufacturing